Freshwater Weekly Fishing Report Week of June 26, 2024

 Granger

 GOOD.
-Water lightly stained; 75 degrees; 2.34 feet above pool.
-Black bass are fair on spinnerbaits fished in shallow water.
-Crappie are good on 1/32 ounce jigs fished over cover in 8-15 feet of water.
-White bass are very good to 2 pounds on slab spoons fished over main lake humps.
-Blue catfish are good on jug lines baited with shad.
-Yellow catfish are good on trotlines set around the mouth of the river.
-The lake is around 2 feet above normal.
+Water lightly stained; 85 degrees; 1.05 feet above pool.
+Black bass are slow.
+Crappie are good on minnows and Insane plastic jigs fished in 8-16 feet of water.
+White bass are good on slab spoons fished over main lake humps.
+Blue catfish are good on jug lines baited with shad or Zote soap.
+Yellow catfish are fair on trotlines.
+Water is still being released and the lake is a foot above normal.
 Report by Tommy Tidwell, Tommy Tidwell’s Granger Lake Guide Service.

 Grapevine